-- 3.14 Regarding the three breaches reported to the ICO, contributing factors included: - Wrong email address - Using 'to' or 'cc' instead of 'bcc' - Manual error - Same/similar names - Insufficient identity checks - 3.15 While the ICO did not find enforcement action to be necessary in relation to the three reported incidents, they did make a number of recommendations for the Council to consider going forward, including: - Introduction of email safeguards such as default email delays, which can prevent incorrect emails from being sent, and secure email services, which can prevent a misdirected email from being opened entirely; - Ensuring staff have the time they need to double-check their work to prevent further breaches. - 3.16 No incidents were considered to meet the statutory 'high risk' threshold requiring reporting to the Data Subject(s). - Trends, lessons learned and next actions - 3.17 Every data incident is assessed on a case-by-case basis, and accordingly the Information Governance team makes recommendations to Services for future improvements to their information management practices.
+Trends, lessons learned and next actions

+- 3.17 Every data incident is assessed on a case-by-case basis, and accordingly the Information Governance team makes recommendations to Services for future improvements to their information management practices.
 In some cases, additional technical measures can be put in place, for example putting labels in Active Directory that identify employees with the same or similar names by department.
-Many cases, however, and particularly those involving misdirected email, require careful manual checking by individual employees, relying on their professional knowledge and training to maintain compliance. - 3.18 In 2022, the Council recorded 53 data breaches and 24 near misses, resulting in a total of 78 incidents reported over the year.
-This means that 2023 has seen a 7.7% increase in the number of incidents reported.
-It is important to note that while this increase could be due to an increase in the number of incidents that occurred, it is also possible that this is simply due to an increase in reporting. - 3.19 Overall, the profile of the types of incident, factors in incidents and distribution of incidents in Council Services has remained similar to that of 2022; in 2022 the most prevalent factor in incidents was the use of the wrong email address, with same/similar names and manual errors the primary co-factors.
-Unauthorised access was likewise the most frequent type of breach, with the greatest number of incidents occurring in Education. - 3.20 In relation to incidents reported to the ICO, the ICO has consistently highlighted points of good practice by the Council in relation to our policies, procedures, staff training and incident response.
+Many cases, however, and particularly those involving misdirected email, require careful manual checking by individual employees, relying on their professional knowledge and training to maintain compliance. - 3.18 In 2023, the Council recorded 62 data breaches and 22 near misses, resulting in a total of 84 incidents reported over the year.
+This means that 2024 has seen a 16.7% increase in the number of incidents reported compared with 2023, and a 25.6% increase compared with 2022.
+It is important to note that while this increase could be due to an increase in the number of incidents that occurred, it is also possible that this is due to an increase in reporting.

+- 3.19 Overall, the profile of the types of incident, factors in incidents and distribution of incidents in Council Services has remained similar to that of 2023; in 2023 the most prevalent factor in incidents was the use of the wrong email address, with same/similar names and manual errors the primary co-factors.
+Unauthorised disclosure was likewise the most frequent type of breach, with the greatest number of incidents occurring in Education. - 3.20 In 2024 we have seen a drop in email breaches where the use of "to" or "cc" instead of "bcc" has been a factor, which has been a target for awareness-raising by the Information Governance / IT teams over 2024. - 3.21 In relation to incidents reported to the ICO, the ICO has consistently highlighted points of good practice by the Council in relation to our policies, procedures, staff training and incident response.
 The Council's Internal Auditors have also found that we continue to have effective risk control measures in place.
 Recognising this, we remain committed to continuous improvement in data protection compliance across the organisation.